 Having made a name for itself with a weekly time trial race series, WTRL entered into an official partnership with Zwift to coordinate the team-based Zwift Racing League.

-The Zwift Racing League includes a Premier Division for elite teams, as well as five continental-based leagues with more than 120 divisions and 1,800 teams, racing across 22 time zones.
+The Zwift Racing League includes five continental-based leagues with more than 120 divisions and 1,800 teams, racing across 22 time zones and attracting more than 35,000 racers each season.

-The 22/23 series includes four rounds of six weeks, with a race every Tuesday.
+The series features three rounds of six weeks, with races every Tuesday, culminating in a three-week season finale.

 What better way to stay motivated than a regular race with your pals?

-- Read more on the Zwift Racing League
+- Read more about the Zwift Racing League

-Zwift categories: how to pick which one to enter
+Zwift Racing Score: how to pick which race to enter

-Similar to how bike races in the real world are organised, Zwift races are split into categories to make each race more of a fair fight.
+Similar to how bike races in the real world are organised, Zwift races are split into categories to make each one more of a fair fight.

 If you want to move up a category, it could be worth signing up for a Zwift training plan, because these are a great way to make a big leap in fitness.